 National School Lunch and School Breakfast Programs

-UCSD #6’s food services operates under the federally funded National School Lunch Program (NSLP) and the School Breakfast Program (SBP).
+UCSD #6’s food services operate under the federally funded National School Lunch Program (NSLP) and the School Breakfast Program (SBP).
 These programs are designed to promote the health and well-being of our children by providing nutritious meals to children in public and private schools as well as residential child care institutions.
 Schools participating in these programs are required to provide meals that contain one-third of the Recommended Dietary Intakes (RDIs) for protein, calcium, iron, vitamin A, vitamin C and calories with no more than 30% of the calories from fat and less than 10% of the calories from saturated fat.

 Offer Versus Serve